schurlix/unbound-onlywhite/README.md

 - prohibit port 53 destinations coming from the WIFI
 - prohibit other cheating opportunities like port 22
 - unbound should only listen on the WIFI routing interface
-- unbound should use some other "on premise" DNS Server (as "forward").
+- unbound should use some other "on premise" DNS Server as forwarder.
 Not using a forwarder, I ran into strange timeouts when unbound does the recursion on its own.
 I find this behaviour plausible, as I am doing weird things.
 - raise unbounds log level for querylogs in order to track denied queries
 - OPNSense should not use this kinda misconfigured unbound as a system resolver itself.